 A florist needs to make sure that her supplier for those special, out-of-season blooms a client has her heart set on, won’t flunk on her.

 A photographer carries 2 camera bodies with 2 different lenses.
-They’ll also have with them another 2 camera bodies as backups in case of breakage or failure.
+They’ll also have with them another 2 camera bodies as backups in case of equipment failure.

 For a non-wedding event, it might be OK to cut a few corners by using more basic equipment.
 After all, no-one’s going to be thinking back to that conference for the rest of their lives.